sei-kiu/Grove-Beginner-Kit-for-Arduino-Grove-Button/README.md

 Grove Beginner Kit for Arduino

-This example shows how to check the state of a button.
+This example shows how to check the state of a button and print result.